• Menu

 If you close your eyes when playing a record via a properly set up set of speakers, the speakers should seem to disappear and instead be replaced by an imaginary three-dimensional spatial arrangement setting of different music sources.
 The three-dimensional sound space created is similar to a theater stage from which all sounds seem to emanate.

-What is sound imaging?
+What is Sound Imaging?

 Imaging refers to the ability (or lack thereof) of the speakers to position individual sounds within space/soundstage.